Chocobubba/FunKeyCIAWrapper/README.md

 *Also a fork of [FunKeyCIAWrapper](https://github.com/EyelaserNinjaPirate/FunKeyCIAWrapper)*

+*FunKeyTicketWrapper.py is a fork of [TheBaloneyBoy's FunKeyCiaWrapper, Python Edition](https://github.com/TheBaloneyboy/FunKeyCIAWrapper)*

 ## About
 I made this fork because I wanted a quick and easy way to download nothing but tickets in bulk.
 It also works on DLC tickets.